Bringing the developing world up to energy parity

 - neither India nor China made substantive commitments under the Paris climate accord until 2030, and then only to stabilise their CO2 emissions rather than reduce them.

 - on the other hand the population of the underprivileged world, some 160 Nations and including India, ~53% of world population, have CO2 emissions of only ~1.7tonnes/head/year.

 - All the underdeveloped Nations will be pressing to advance their development by providing reliable electricity to their populace.
-To do so they will use the cheapest source of energy for electricity generation, so they will certainly be using their indigenous Coal reserves.
+To do so they will use the cheapest source of energy for electricity generation, so they will certainly be using their indigenous Coal reserves, whenever available.